TechneWare/SmarterMail.Cli/README.md

 | :--- | :--- |
 | `Session` | Displays info about the current session |

-_This displays information about the currently logged on user_
+_This displays information about the currently logged-on user_

 ### Settings